 June 9, 2019.
-An easy hike to a waterfall in the Crowsnest Pass.
+An easy hike around a waterfall in the Crowsnest Pass.
 Perfect for young kids.
 (Updated April 30, 2021 after I confirmed the loop-route and checked out the route up the canyon)

-Distance: 1 km one-way from the parking area to the best views of the waterfall, option for a ~2.5km loop
+- Distance: 1 km one-way from the parking area to the best views of the waterfall, option for a ~2.5km loop

-We returned to the start of our trail, then descended to the creek for a lunch break.
-My daughter was still up for more hiking, so we started following the path along the creek.
-In very short order we encountered a sturdy (and seemingly newly built) wood bridge.
-We followed this over the creek and then followed a steeply ascending, switchbacked dirt path through the woods.
-This path soon joined a broad path heading off to the right towards the waterfall.
+Down by the creek, a path sets off along the right bank.
+In short order there’s a sturdy wooden bridge over the creek.
+After crossing the bridge, there’s a steeply ascending, switchbacked dirt path through the woods.
+This path soon joins a broad path heading off to the right towards the waterfall viewpoints.
 Going left at this point would follow a broad rocky trail descending to the level of the creek – presumably the site of a former bridge or commonly used fording point.

 Click on the pictures below for full-sized images.

 Thanks for the directions and description!
 Great family hike.
 Dog friendly too.